 - Project management tools like Asana, Trello, and Toggl

 You’ll also find integrations for creative design processes, software development, and more.
-Depending on the needs of your small business, you can use these integrations to conduct your work from a single application, or use them to import historical data from your old CRM or sales management tool.
+Depending on your needs, you can use these integrations to conduct your work from a single application or use them to import historical data from your old CRM or sales management software.

 2. Workflow automation

-Workflow automation is at the heart of an effective CRM for small business.
+Workflow automation is at the heart of an effective CRM for small businesses.

 Here are some examples of workflow automation that can benefit sales, marketing, or customer support teams:

 - Notify a sales rep when the company receives a new lead